-Requirements for quaternary ammonium compounds (quats or QACs):
+What are the requirements for quaternary ammonium compounds (quats or QACs)?

 The high lingering residual effects for quats make them efficient and effective sanitizer solutions.
 However, quats are prohibited from coming into contact with organic products, ingredients, or packaging.
-You must perform a thorough rinse or alternative, acceptable intervening step to completely remove them from surface areas and equipment.
+You must perform a thorough rinse or alternative, acceptable intervention to remove them from surface areas and equipment.

 Following removal, you must use a low-ion test strip to verify no quat residue is present.
 Your procedures and test results must be documented.
 Testing does not need to be performed each time provided you maintain — and record — the necessary pressure, temperature, quantity, and timing of the rinse as found in the initial, zero residue test result.
 However, you must periodically test the efficacy of your procedures and provide ongoing documentation that your contamination prevention process is still effective.